saarw/nymcred/README.md

-Project built entirely during Solana Hacker House Stockholm 2022
+Project built entirely during the Solana Hacker House Stockholm 2022 hackathon as a first learning-experience with Solana.

 # Nymcred
 Anti-spam proof-of-concept based on Solana's multi-signature transactions and immutable PDA storage.